-Heading South after Vathia the peninsular narrows and you can see the sea on both sides, the Messinian Gulf to the west and the Laconian Gulf to the east which is pretty amazing.
+Heading South after Vathia the peninsular narrows and the sea is visible on both sides of the peninsular with the Messinian Gulf to the west and the Laconian Gulf to the east which is pretty amazing.
 Cape Tenaro is the furthest South you can go on the Greek mainland, there are a couple of villages in the vicinity where you can eat and stay overnight that seem to cater mainly for the yachting community.
-Porto Kagio and Mamari are the best options but they are rather overpriced.
+Porto Kagio is the most attractive option, but you may find accommodation cheaper at Marmari.

-It seemed to take us an age to get to the Cape.
+There is not much left to see of Ancient Tainaron but it’s definitely worth the effort to get here as it’s a lovely spot.
+There is a large car park below a taverna and then you need to walk in order to explore.
 I was keen to find the entrance to Hades that I had read about.
 After much scurrying we found it on the left of the car park hidden under bushes on a small shingly bay.
 It was slightly underwhelming as it was quite a small cave and smelt of shit and piss, [which is probably appropriate] and not of the goat variety.
 No sign of a deep hole heading towards hell which was disappointing.

 You can see the remains of an old Chapel in front of the car park but most visitors are here to walk to the lighthouse which you can reach via a path which starts on the right hand side of the car park.

 The walk [at times a scramble] to the lighthouse takes around 40 minutes each way and takes you past a couple of lovely coves which are perfect for a dip on the way back.
 If you follow the path, after a few minutes you will pass the remains of a mosaic just off the path to the right.

 When you finally reach the lighthouse it’s the perfect place to have a rest or a picnic watching the ships sail by before you return to your car.
 [Don’t forget to have a dip in the lovely cove near the Mosaic].